* FREE SHIPPING ON ORDERS $20 OR MORE! *

 Plant the seeds or plants three to a hill or in a row one foot apart.
 I like the hill method best.
 Plant the seeds about 1/4 to 1/2 inch deep.
 Some say plant the seeds one inch deep but that is not really necessary.

-If possible wait about 2 months before expected first frost.
+If possible wait about 2 months before expected first frost or July.
 This will help with the squash vine borer.
 There is no treatment for this nasty bug.
 The best thing is to pick them off as you see them and their eggs.
 If you are only growing two or three plants this should be possible.

 You will get about 15 to 20, or more squash per plant.